jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 Jupiter DCA is a dollar cost averaging solution designed to enable users to automate the purchase or sale of any SPL tokens at regular intervals over a specified period of time.

+The DCA feature has some very powerful use cases, such as interacting with low liquitity markets, long term accumulation, or consistent profit taking without distrupting the market price too much.
+Check out this [Explainer Page](https://station.jup.ag/guides/dca/explainer) to learn more about DCA other use cases.

 ## Basic DCA User Flow

 1. First, navigate to the [Jupiter Website](https://jup.ag/) and then click on the `DCA` icon below the top navigation bar. **Double check** that the URL in your search bar is correct: https://jup.ag/dca/